-As any good scout will tell you, the key to success is Be Prepared!
 The more you know before you arrive, the less you will have to worry about.
-Vacations are supposed to be an escape from the stress and worry of your everyday life, and planning your trip while youre still at home will give you an energizing peek at whats to come.
+Vacations are supposed to be an escape from the stress and worry of your everyday life, and planning your trip while you’re still at home will give you an energizing peek at what’s to come.

 Where do I start?

-Before you book your SeaWorld vacation packages or order your SeaWorld tickets, consider first what time of year youll be visiting.
+Before you book your SeaWorld vacation packages or order your SeaWorld tickets, consider first what time of year you’ll be visiting.
 During the summer the park is more crowded but the weather is perfect for splash zones and kiddy rides.
-During the winter it may be too chilly for the wetter attractions but the lines are short and seating is copious.
-Either way, its easy to have a great time, but what makes it great may differ.
+During the winter it may be too chilly for the wetter attractions but the lines can be shorter.
+Either way, it’s easy to have a great time, but what makes it great may differ.
 If a major holiday corresponds with your travel there will probably be special events within the park to add to your experience.

 Do put some planning into what you pack and bring with you to the park!

 In the summer it gets very hot and most people wear a t-shirt and shorts and call it a day.
-What they arent expecting is what every local knows its going to rain, no matter how clear the sky looks in the morning.
+What they aren’t expecting is what every local knows it’s going to rain, no matter how clear the sky looks in the morning.
 It rains just about every day, at just about the same time.
-This is good, because if you know it rained around noon the day you arrived, you can plan to be indoors around noon at the park.
-Bring an umbrella anyway, or ponchos for your family (I get my in 2-packs at the dollar store before any theme park excursion!).
+This is good because if you know it rained around noon the day you arrived, you can plan to be indoors around noon at the park.
+Bring an umbrella anyway, or ponchos for your family.
 No matter how hot it is outside you may also want to pack a lightweight jacket.
 It seems that the hotter the weather the colder the A/C in restaurants throughout Florida, and a fit of chills can ruin a fabulous meal.

 Meet your new best friend – The Map

-A map is the most amazing, useful innovation for any theme park Ive ever visited!
-Yes you can look at a map online and get general information, but the one that they give you the day of your visit is pure gold.
-The backside of every map is printed that day and has the show schedule, ride information, and other last-minute news printed on it!
-Its a good idea to have a smaller map for quick reference to bathrooms and such, but the full size informational version will be like a personal travel planner throughout your day.
+A map is a useful innovation for any theme park.
+You can look at a map online and get general information.
+It’s a good idea to have a smaller map for quick reference to bathrooms and such, but the full-size informational version will be like a personal travel planner throughout your day.

 What time is that dolphin one?

-There are plenty of options for SeaWorld dining throughout the park, so whenever the hunger strikes youll be near an eatery of some type.
-Its probably a wise idea to eat before a show and leave a little time before getting onto the rides!
+There are plenty of options for SeaWorld dining throughout the park, so whenever the hunger strikes you’ll be near an eatery of some type.
+It’s probably a wise idea to eat before a show and leave a little time before getting onto the rides!
 If you have any special dietary concerns, two restaurants stand out.
-Mamas Kitchen is the newest restaurant on site, and offers healthy eating for all tastes.
+Mamas Kitchen is the newest restaurant on-site and offers healthy eating for all tastes.
 Primarily salads and sandwiches, the menu is filling without leaving you with that post-Thanksgiving feeling.
-If you have specific diet needs, Sharks Underwater Grill is your best bet.
-This is the premiere dining experience in the park the sit-down, classy spot and the place where special requests are most easily met.
+If you have specific dietary needs, Sharks Underwater Grill is your best bet.
+This is the premier dining experience in the park the sit-down, classy spot, and the place where special requests are most easily met.
 Most dining is fast-food style, with entrees being made nonstop and put on a hot-line to keep service flowing smoothly.
 If you usually remember a good meal long after your vacation is over, go to Sharks or one of the add-on dining experiences.
-If youre just really hungry and want to get back to the action, hit any other spot in the park for good food fast.
+If you’re just really hungry and want to get back to the action, hit any other spot in the park for good food fast.